gychen-him/gychen-him.github.io/_pages/publications.md

     });
 }

-// Load publications when page loads document.addEventListener('DOMContentLoaded', renderPublications);
+// Load publications when page loads or when script is executed if (document.readyState === 'loading') {
+  // DOM is still loading, wait for DOMContentLoaded document.addEventListener('DOMContentLoaded', renderPublications);
+} else {
+  // DOM is already loaded (e.g., SPA navigation), call immediately renderPublications();
+}
 </script>